KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 **arm\*-none-eabi** triplets, which don't run an OS (but can run e.g. an RTOS), thus, do not support threads, monotonic clock, filesystem, random device etc. Those are **ARM Cortex M** MCUs.

-This project can compile:
+This project provides:

 * compiler-rt
 * libc++
 * libc++abi
 * libunwind

-Exceptions are supported by default, but can be turned off to spare the final binary size.
+The libraries are compiled in two flavors: with and without exceptions.

+For `Release` and `MinSizeRel` packages, the final binary size is few kB higher than a binary compiled with ARM GNU Toolchain.

 ## Supported architectures: